kuiperzone/PupNet-Deploy/README.md

     # DESKTOP INTEGRATION
     ########################################

-    ** StartCommand **
-    Optional command name to start the application from the terminal.
-If, for example, AppBaseName is 'Zone.Kuiper.HelloWorld', the value here may be set to a simpler and/or lower-case variant (i.e. 'helloworld').
-It must not contain spaces or invalid filename characters.
-Do not add any extension such as '.exe'.
-If empty, the application will not be in the path and cannot be started from the command line.
-For Windows Setup packages, see also SetupCommandPrompt.
-The StartCommand is not supported for all packages kinds.
-Default is empty (none).

     ** DesktopNoDisplay **
     Boolean (true or false) which indicates whether the application is hidden on the desktop.
 It is used to populate the 'NoDisplay' field of the .desktop file.
 The default is false.
 Setting to true will also